 People who use PrEP must take the pill every day and return to their health care provider every 3 months for lab monitoring, risk review, and prescription refills.

 How Can I Start PrEP?

 Make an appointment at Planned Parenthood to talk to a health care provider and determine if PrEP is right for you.
-Call us at 212-965-7000 and ask for an appointment to talk about PrEP.
+Book online by typing your zip code into the "Book an Appointment" box at the top or bottom of this page.
+Or call us at 212-965-7000 and ask for an appointment to talk about PrEP.

 If you and your health care provider decide that PrEP is a good option for you, you can get a prescription through Planned Parenthood.

 How Do I Pay for PrEP?

 PrEP is covered by most insurance programs, but if you do not have insurance, Planned Parenthood can direct you to medication assistance programs that may help pay for PrEP.

 What Should I Do before My Appointment?

 Do your research.
 Seek out information that will help you make a decision and have an informative conversation with your health care provider.